WebAssembly/tool-conventions/Coredump.md

 When WebAssembly enters a trap, it starts unwinding and collects debugging information.
 For each stack frame, collect the values in locals (includes function parameters) and on the stack.
-Along with an instruction binary offset (relative to the code section, as specified by [DWARF]).
+Along with binary offsets to resolve to source file locations.
 Finally, make a snapshot of the linear memory (or multiple linear memories when the [multi-memory] feature is used), tables and globals.

 All this information is saved to the file, called the coredump file.